lnrssll/ask-my-book/README.md

 ![upload](images/upload.jpeg)

 After uploading completes, you'll see a series of build steps.
 They may take a while, but sit tight: they'll only take a few minutes for any normal-length book.
-The slowest part is the embeddings API calling, by far.
+The slowest part is the embeddings API calling, by far. (with more time, I'd implement my own with an E5 backend, saving a lot of time/money with basically no performance hit but with the caveat that it requires a GPU)

 ![progress](images/progress.jpeg)